hufihaf/Markdown-Mindmaps/WebDevelopment.md

 - What are the two primary database types?

 - Why would a developer use one over the other?
+- What are the pros/cons of MySQL, PostgreSQL, MongoDB, Redis?
 - What is CRUD?
 ## API
 - What is an API?